-- Book Currently Reading
+Book Currently Reading

 - Anita Gilman Sherman studies 16th and 17th century literature, specializing in works that have problems of knowledge and interpretation at their thematic center.
 Her book, Skepticism and Memory in Shakespeare and Donne (Palgrave Macmillan, 2007), explores the repercussions of skepticism on representations of memory, history and temporality in Shakespeare and Donne, arguing that in their hands the art of memory becomes an art of doubt.
-Her current book project, “Skepticism in Early Modern English Literature: Problems and Pleasures of Doubt” (Cambridge University Press), extends her work on skepticism, developing its aesthetic and political implications.
-Professor Sherman has published essays on Garcilaso de la Vega, Herbert of Cherbury, Michel de Montaigne, Thomas Heywood, Shakespeare, and W. G. Sebald in edited collections and in journals such as Connotations, Criticism, Shakespeare Quarterly, The Shakespearean International Yearbook, Medieval and Renaissance Drama in England, Studies in English Literature, Texas Studies in Language and Literature, the Journal of Early Modern Cultural Studies, and Sin Nombre.
+Her forthcoming book , “Skepticism in Early Modern English Literature: The Problems and Pleasures of Doubt” (Cambridge University Press), extends her work on skepticism, developing its aesthetic and political implications.
+Professor Sherman has published essays on John Donne, Garcilaso de la Vega, Herbert of Cherbury, Michel de Montaigne, Thomas Heywood, Shakespeare, and W. G. Sebald in edited collections and in journals such as Connotations, Criticism, Shakespeare Quarterly, The Shakespearean International Yearbook, Medieval and Renaissance Drama in England, Studies in English Literature, Texas Studies in Language and Literature, the Journal of Early Modern Cultural Studies, and Sin Nombre.
 She enjoys taking students to the theater.

 - See Also